Phiyu/phiyu.github.io/index.md

 I am a third-year undergraduate student majoring in Astronomy at the [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC, Class of 2023),  and a member of the Wang Shouguan Talent Program in Astronomy.

-I am broadly interested in **Large-scale Structure, N-body Simulation** and **Cosmology Data Analysis**, with a long-term goal of pursuing a PhD in physics or astronomy.
+I am broadly interested in **Large-scale Structure, Dark Matter** as well as **Dark Energy**, with a long-term goal of pursuing a PhD in physics or astronomy.

 ---

 ## 🧠 Research Strengths & Skills

-As my advisor once told me:
+As one of my advisors once told me:
 > "A good cosmologist should have a solid theoretical foundation, strong coding skills, and a good understanding of astronomical observations."

 I have been striving to grow in all three areas throughout my undergraduate research journey.